 Children of school-age are particularly prone to catching head lice regardless of whether you condition their hair or not and, once head lice take root in the hair, they are unlikely to leave on their own accord.

 Whilst conditioning children’s hair won’t prevent headlice, using our lavender conditioner for children can make it easier to comb out nits and lice.
 Not only will the thickness of the conditioner help prevent the lice from moving but also lice dislike the Tea Tree and Lavender oils it contains.

-Organic baby oil for bump and baby massage
+Organic baby oil for baby massage and growing bumps

 CONDITIONERS FOR TEENAGE HAIR

 By the time your child reaches their teenage years it is likely that conditioner will be an integral part of their haircare regime.